Omar Minaya: Willie Randolph firing

 Minaya was subject to intense scrutiny and criticism from many in Major League Baseball and by the New York City media for his handling of the firing of Willie Randolph as the Mets manager.
 Many members of the media and fans criticized the timing of the decision, a day into a west coast road trip, and some referred to the late night episode as the Mets' "Midnight Massacre."
 He fired Randolph in Randolph's hotel room in California after Randolph finished managing the first game of the Mets series with the Los Angeles Angels of Anaheim, a game which they won, 9-6.
 Minaya also fired pitching coach Rick Peterson and first base coach Tom Nieto.
-Randolph was removed from his position with no media present and the decision came to light through a press release from Minaya at 3:12 am EST (12:12 am PDT); as such, many of the Mets team members were unaware that this had transpired and, upon being informed (not by Mets management, but by various team reporters and commentators) expressed shock and disbelief.
+Randolph was removed from his position with no media present and the decision came to light through a press release from Minaya at 3:12 am EDT (12:12 am PDT); as such, many of the Mets team members were unaware that this had transpired and, upon being informed (not by Mets management, but by various team reporters and commentators) expressed shock and disbelief.
 Randolph's job was in question for the two to three weeks prior to the decision being made, and the uncertainty of Randolph's job had been more at the forefront of the questions surrounding the team than the actual baseball they had been playing.
 Jerry Manuel, Randolph's bench coach, was appointed the interim manager of the Mets.
 Coaches Ken Oberkfell (new first base coach), Dan Warthen (new pitching coach), and Luis Aguayo (new third base coach) also joined the team after this decision (Sandy Alomar Sr. became Manuel's bench coach).
 During his 5 pm EST press conference from California, Minaya confirmed that Manuel would remain as the Mets manager during the remainder of the 2008 season.
-On October 3, 2008, it was reported that Manuel had agreed to a two-year deal to remain Mets manager, with a club option for a third year.
+On October 3, 2008, it was reported Manuel had agreed to a two-year deal to remain Mets manager, with a club option for a third year.

 Tony Bernazard firing

 On July 27, 2009, the Mets organization issued a statement announcing the firing of Vice President of Development Tony Bernazard by Minaya saying, in part, "I spoke with Tony [Bernazard] this morning and informed him of my decision to terminate his employment with the Mets", confirming an earlier report.
-At the press conference announcing the firing, Minaya angrily challenged the accuracy of past news reports, claiming that New York Daily News reporter Adam Rubin, who initially broke the story about Bernazard challenging Binghamton Mets players to a fight, was angling for a position in the Mets organization.
+At the press conference announcing the firing, Minaya angrily challenged the accuracy of past news reports, claiming New York Daily News reporter Adam Rubin, who initially broke the story about Bernazard challenging Binghamton Mets players to a fight, was angling for a position in the Mets organization.
 This led to a heated exchange of words between the two, with Rubin calling Minaya "despicable."
-Shortly after the press conference, Minaya said that he stood by his comments about Rubin but acknowledged that it "was not the proper forum to raise those issues."
+Shortly after the press conference, Minaya said that he stood by his comments about Rubin but acknowledged it "was not the proper forum to raise those issues."
 Three days later, Minaya personally apologized to Rubin for his remarks.